ryanzimmerly/TourOfHeroes/README.md

 # TourOfHeroes
-My Tour of Heroes is a web application done using an angular.io tutorial with a modification/implementation of mongoDB and Express
+Tour of Heroes is a web application done using an angular.io tutorial with a modification/implementation of mongoDB and Express